mohdmubeen3/EVENT-MANAGEMENT-SYSTEM/README.md

 # Java Servlets | JSP | MariaDB | Apache Tomcat

 # 📌 Project Overview
--The Event Management System is a Java-based web application that allows users to:
+- The Event Management System is a Java-based web application that allows users to:
 # View events
--Book events with slot-based control
+- Book events with slot-based control
 # Cancel bookings
--Receive email confirmation on successful booking
+- Receive email confirmation on successful booking
 # The application is built using
 - Java Servlets
--JSP
+- JSP
--DAO Pattern
+- DAO Pattern
--MariaDB
+- MariaDB
--it is following a clean MVC architecture, and is deployed on Apache Tomcat.
+- it is following a clean MVC architecture, and is deployed on Apache Tomcat.
 -----------------------------------------------------------------------------------------
 # 🚀 Features
 # Event Management
 # Add new events with:
--Event Name
+- Event Name
--Location
+- Location
--Event Date
+- Event Date
--Description
+- Description
--Total Slots
+- Total Slots
--View all events in a dashboard
+- View all events in a dashboard
--Delete events with confirmation popup
+- Delete events with confirmation popup
 # Event Booking
 - Users can book an event by providing:
 - Email ID